i-love-coffee-i-love-tea/audogombleed.sh/README.md

 ### :question: Why not just use shell autocompletion?

-Bash and zsh have built-in completion, but it requires one completion script per command (or a big hardcoded function).
+Bash, zsh, and fish have built-in completion, but it requires one completion script per command (or a big hardcoded function).
 If you change a parameter, you have to update the completion code too.